 Taraji P. Henson's dip-dyed style is proof that bold is better.
 Here, the rich red color is concentrated on the ends and around the face, serving as highlights that draw attention to her best features.

 This dark-to-light burgundy color melt looks especially stunning in a short crop.
 Here, the tousled blowout makes the style especially alluring.

 This burgundy Jeri curl cut is undeniably chic.
 The modern-meets-retro vibe is perfect for 2021, as '80s trends are expected to be back and bigger than ever.

 This sunset-inspired hair color incorporates not only trendy burgundy ends, but streaks of orange, gold, and plum, as well.
 The warm undertones pair well with neutral and warm skin tones, though they look especially bold with cooler complexions thanks to the contrast.

-This bright berry 'do has a touch of contrast thanks to slightly darker roots.
+This bright berry 'do has a touch of fun thanks to a half-up, half-down style.
 The shade pairs especially well with cool skin tones.

 We're suckers for both wine and rosé, so it's no wonder we're swooning over this fade.
 With darker burgundy roots fading into soft pink ends, what's not to love?

 This deep burgundy color manages to look bright thanks to ever-so-slightly lighter babylights.
 As a result, the dark shade looks well-lit from every angle.